madebysteve/bayousurgicalsolutions.com/hospitals-are-wasting-billions-annually.md

 title: "Hospitals are wasting billions annually due to expired surgical disposables"
 ---

+# Hospitals are wasting billions annually due to expired surgical disposables

 ![hospital waste](http://wastebusters.com.pk/wp-content/uploads/2016/12/hospital-waste2-1.jpg)

 This is where your expensive, high-end medical and surgical disposables could end up if they expire, losing you tens of thousands of dollars that could be put back into your supply chain.